Lapse Due to Missed Premium Payments

 Life insurance denials can occur when the policyholder has not timely made premium payments for the policy.
 These are referred to as "lapse" cases.

 Under New Jersey and New York life insurance laws, a policy cannot be cancelled immediately after a payment is late.
-There are laws that provide a grace period (often 31 or 61 days) after the payment due date before the policy can be terminated due to non-payment.
-Most life insurance policies, too, actually contain a grace period in their terms and conditions.
-The grace period may be dependent upon whether the premiums are due on a monthly, quarterly or yearly basis, and on whether it is a term policy or a cash value policy.
-If your insurance has been canceled due to missed or late payments, contact our New York life insurance lawyer right away.
+State laws provide a grace period (often 31 or 61 days) after the payment due date before the policy can be terminated due to non-payment.
+Most life insurance policies, too, contain a similar grace period in their terms and conditions.
+The length of the grace period may be dependent upon whether the premiums are due on a monthly, quarterly or yearly basis, and on whether it is a term policy or a cash value policy.

-Sometimes, even when the policyholder has not made a timely premium payment, the beneficiary may still have legal recourse.
-There are various scenarios where a knowledgeable life insurance attorney can defeat a policy lapse.
+Sometimes, even when the policyholder has not made a timely premium payment, there still may be a right to reinstate the policy or collect the death benefit.
+Here are some common scenarios where a knowledgeable life insurance attorney can defeat a policy lapse.

 Mailing of the notice: on some occasions, life insurance companies do not actually mail the premium notice to their customers.
 In that case, the missed payment is the fault of the insurance company.
-Insurance companies have the burden of proof to show that they timely mailed a premium notice to the insured.
+Insurance companies have the burden of proof to show that they timely mailed a premium notice to the insured and that it was mailed to the correct address.
 They must do this by showing actual proof of mailing or providing a detailed description of the mailing process from a knowledgeable individual.

 Inadequate timing: if the insurance company does not mail the premium notice a sufficient period of time in advance of the due date, the insured will be deprived of having a proper opportunity to pay it.
 In some cases, the failure to provide sufficient notice will render the premium notice invalid and keep the policy in force.

 Insurance companies will not hesitate to terminate a life insurance policy due to a late or missed payment.
 In fact, doing so is part of their business model, because they are able to collect premiums from a customer for years and then terminate coverage with no responsibility to ever potentially pay a death benefit.
 It is a scenario that earns pure profit for the insurance company.
-For the consumer, however, it can mean thousands of dollars that have been wasted.
-Moreover, the insured often cannot purchase a new policy, say if he is older at the time, because the premiums will be much more expensive.
-Or the insured may now be uninsurable, and thus unable to purchase a new policy at any cost, due to a subsequent illness.
+For the consumer, however, it can mean thousands of dollars that have been wasted, not to mention the loss of an important death benefit to provide for a loved one.
+Moreover, the insured often cannot purchase a new policy, say if he is older at the time or in poor health, because he will be uninsurable or the premiums will be much more expensive.

-With vast experience as a New York life insurance attorney, Eric Dinnocenzo knows how to fight lapse cases and win.
+With vast experience as a New York and New Jersey life insurance attorney, Eric Dinnocenzo knows how to fight lapse cases and win.
 Please contact him at (212) 933-1675 for a free consultation to determine if you have a valid life insurance denial claim.